The Team

 Postdoctoral Fellow

 Dr. James Yang is a postdoctoral fellow at the UCLA Semel Institute for Neuroscience and Human Behavior in the UCLA PEERS® Clinic.
-He earned his PhD in Human Development and Psychology at UCLA, where he studied the employment and post-secondary education attainment of high school students with autism under the mentorship of Dr. Connie Kasari.
+He earned his PhD in Human Development and Psychology at UCLA, where he studied the employment and post-secondary education attainment of autistic high school students under the mentorship of Dr. Connie Kasari.
 Dr. Yang has provided trainings and supported teachers from underserved communities to promote self-determination in students with developmental disabilities in school settings.
 His clinical and research interests include further understanding the role of adaptive functioning skills, self-determination, and co-occurring conditions on employment and educational outcomes of neurodiverse individuals.
 Currently, Dr. Yang supports the PEERS® for Young Adults clinical groups and facilitates the PEERS® for Careers research program.
 He also provides individualized format of PEERS® for adolescents and young adults in clinical settings.

 Pre-Doctoral Interns

-Megan Micheletti is a Clinical Psychology Intern in the Autism and Neurodevelopmental Disabilities Assessment Track at the UCLA Semel Institute for Neuroscience and Human Behavior.
-As an intern, she is involved in the Child and Adult Neurodevelopmental (CAN) Clinic, the Program for the Education and Enrichment of Relational Skills (PEERS®) Clinic, and the Parent-Child Interaction Therapy (PCIT) Clinic.
-She is a PEERS® Certified provider and has experience with PEERS® for Young Adults, PEERS® for Adolescents, and PEERS® Boot Camps.
-She is completing her PhD in Clinical Psychology at the University of Texas at Austin, where her research focuses on leveraging wearable sensors to examine the dynamics of everyday, naturalistic interactions between children and caregivers.
-Megan's clinical and research interests are rooted in supporting neurodiverse individuals and their families by improving early ASD detection and access to evidence-based interventions.
+Elsa Cincione is a Clinical Psychology Intern in the Autism and Neurodevelopmental Disabilities Treatment Track at the UCLA Semel Institute for Neuroscience and Human Behavior.
+As an intern, she is involved in the Program for the Education and Enrichment of Relational Skills (PEERS®) Clinic, the Tarjan Center at UCLA, and the Parent-Child Interaction Therapy (PCIT) Clinic.
+She is a PEERS® Certified provider and has experience with PEERS® for Young Adults, PEERS® for Adolescents, and PEERS® for Preschoolers.
+She is also a PsyD candidate at the PGSP-Stanford Consortium, where she completed training and research in the Stanford Autism Center.
+Elsa's research revolves around enhancing and supporting problem-solving and planning skills within neurodiverse communities.

 Research Assistants